 To ensure these products don’t contain any animal products, check for vegan authenticity statements on the packaging.
 Unless you are buying from reputable suppliers you might want to avoid completely if you see the following ingredients on the label.
 These ingredients can contain non-vegan products.

-These fat forms are used to increase texture and preserve moisture as emulsifiers.
-They mostly come from soybean oil but can be derived animals.
+These forms of fat are used to increase the texture and preserve moisture as emulsifiers.
+They mostly come from soybean oil but can be derived from animals.

 Usually derived from soybeans but lecithin can also come from egg yolks.

-These breads are usually vegan, however it is a good idea to check the label if you are not making them yourself.
-I’ve also compiled a list of the most popular breads to see which breads are safe to eat for vegans.
+These loaves of bread are usually vegan, however, it is a good idea to check the label if you are not making them yourself.
+I’ve also compiled a list of the most popular types to see which breads are safe to eat for vegans.

 These breads are unlikely to be vegan unless specified as dairy products are integral to the recipe.